 Mr. Cooley has mediated, as counsel, numerous complex environmental disputes, and is experienced as a neutral mediator.
 He has been trained as a mediator at the Harvard Law School Program on Negotiation, and by the International Institute for Conflict Prevention and Resolution.
-Mr. Cooley's 30 years of national experience in all facets of environmental law and litigation, coupled with his hallmark qualities of patience and commitment to finding solutions, make him exceptionally well-positioned to help facilitate resolution of environmental disputes.
-His broad experience with all of the major environmental regulatory programs, together with his ability to rapidly distill complex technical issues, also enable him to provide cost-effective evaluative services to parties seeking a neutral assessment.
 Mr. Cooley has been certified as a mediator by the U.S. District Court for the Middle District of Pennsylvania, and appointed as a Judge Pro Tempore in the Philadelphia Commerce Court Case Management Program ("Commerce Court") of the Philadelphia Court of Common Pleas.

-Admitted to practice in Pennsylvania and New Jersey, he is a member of the Section of Environment, Energy and Resources of the American Bar Association, the Environmental, Mineral and Natural Resources Law Section of the Pennsylvania Bar Association and is a past Chair of the Environmental Law Committee of the Philadelphia Bar Association.
 Mr. Cooley serves on the Board of the Pennsylvania Environmental Council and is a Master of the Delaware Valley Environmental American Inn of Court.
-Mr. Cooley is a 1984 graduate of the University of North Carolina at Chapel Hill School of Law and a graduate of Rutgers University.
+He is a 1984 graduate of the University of North Carolina at Chapel Hill School of Law and a graduate of Rutgers University.